-Keeping in mind our most vulnerable populations, this item seeks to provide relief for residential property owners who have filed an over 65 or persons with disabilities exemption with the El Paso Central Appraisal District and have received a citation from the City for failure to maintain overgrown weeds at their property.
+Keeping in mind our most vulnerable populations, this item seeks to provide relief for residential property owners who have filed an over 65 or persons with disabilities exemption with the El Paso Central Appraisal District.

 While we do encourage for all property owners to comply with the code and maintain overgrown vegetation at their properties and on abutting parkways/alleys, we are sensitive to the fact that it is difficult for seniors and persons with disabilities to keep up with overgrown weeds during the monsoon season.